JonTheMathMan/p5_basicGameMaker/readme.md

 ![alt text](./screenshot.png)

+### Collision
+The star of the show of this repo is the collision logic for polygons.
+The collision logic is pretty light weight for what it can offer and for what I have seen online.
+It does still grow in operations as more geometry is added, so it isn't some kind of holy grail of collision, but perhaps polygons far away could be ignored.
+To read more, see [collision.md](./collision.md)

 ## TODO
 - [ ] Add physics environment settings such as gravity, grip, speed, jump height, rotate on collision like a rigid body...
 - [ ] Add an intro menu